billyinferno/my_wealth/README.md

 ## So what you need?

-Definitely a backend that server your purpose, as most backend need to use API key to get the data, so I will leave the backend to your imagination.
+Definitely a backend that serve your purpose, as most backend need to use API key to get the data, so I will leave the backend to your imagination.

 ## Web Again?